Islam and democracy: Abul A'la Maududi

 ideological state in which legislators do not legislate, citizens only vote to reaffirm the permanent applicability of God's laws, women rarely venture outside their homes lest social discipline be disrupted, and non-Muslims are tolerated as foreign elements required to express their loyalty by means of paying a financial levy.

 L. Ali Khan

 Legal scholar L. Ali Khan argues that Islam is fully compatible with democracy.
 In his book, A Theory of Universal Democracy, Khan provides a critique of liberal democracy and secularism.
 He presents the concept of "fusion state" in which religion and state are fused.
 There are no contradictions in God's universe, says Khan.
 Contradictions represent the limited knowledge that human beings have.
 According to the Quran and the Sunnah, Muslims are fully capable of preserving spirituality and self-rule.

 Javed Ahmed Ghamdi

 Religious scholar, Javed Ahmed Ghamdi interprets the Quranic verses as The collective affairs of Muslims are run on the basis of mutual consultations (42:37).
 He is of the view that all the matters of a Muslim state must be sought out through consultations.The parliamentary bodies would provide that platform to practice and implement those consultations.

+Hassan al-Banna

+Political theorist and Muslim Brotherhood founder Hassan al-Banna outlined as part of his Islamist political philosophy a degree of support for democracy.
+He argued in favour of limited multiparty democracy by criticising the party system that existed in Egypt as power seeking and corrupt and instead arguing that political parties within the Muslim world need to remain within the confines of Islam, but that parliamentary democracy could work within this broad framework.
+In the 1945 Egyptian elections, he became one of the first Muslim Brotherhood candidates to run for elected office.

+Javed Akbar Ansari

+Javed Akbar Ansari was a Pakistani Islamic economist and intellectual known for his critique of liberal democracy, capitalism, and secular modernity from an Islamic perspective.
+In his 2024 Urdu work Jamhuriyat Ki Haqeeqat ("The Reality of Democracy"), he presented democracy as a historically Western political construct rooted in Greek and European intellectual traditions rather than Islamic political theology.
+The book combines a historical account of democracy with a critique influenced by the thought of Muhammad Iqbal and broader Islamist critiques of liberal modernity.
+Ansari argued that modern democracy is inseparable from capitalist social relations and secular assumptions about sovereignty, law, and individual freedom.
+He had also criticized attempts to reconcile Islam with liberal capitalism, including some forms of Islamic finance and "Islamic democracy", which he regarded as accommodations to modern capitalist order rather than authentically Islamic alternatives.